 Once upon a time on the little island called Nordstrand in the North Sea someday in the 19th century… A festivity took place, the occasion had been a christening.
-A peasant called Peter Johannsen had become father for the umpteenth time (historians say it might be the sixth or the seventh?) and he had been eager to celebrate this fortunate event properly.
-Unfortunately the reverend of his church had banned any alcohol, even more he took the pledge.
+A peasant called Peter Johannsen had become the father for the sixth or the seventh time and he had been eager to celebrate this fortunate event properly.
+Unfortunately, the reverend of his church had banned any alcohol.
+Even more, he took the pledge.
 The peasant came up with a brilliant way to hide the booze in plain sight, actually to be accurate in front of the reverend.
 First off, I’d like to mention that times had been tough.
 Life wasn’t all beer and skittles near the North Sea back then and especially on this island due to tough weather and severe storms.
-The islander had been inventive with creating hot beverages that warm up body and soul: tea with a lacing of rum or caraway seed schnaps, Grog (hot water and rum), Tote Tante or Lumumba (hot chocolate with rum).
+The islander had been inventive with creating hot beverages that warm up body and soul: tea with a lacing of rum, or caraway seed schnaps, Grog (hot water and rum), Tote Tante or Lumumba (hot chocolate with rum).
 You name it… they put booze in it…

 Back to our little christening, the coffee had been spiked with rum and topped with whipped cream floating at the top to prevent the alcohol from evaporating and suspicious smelling.
 I have to give them credit for creativity!
 This goes without saying the reverend had been served just regular coffee with cream.
 Everything went well until (it was bound to happen) the laced coffee had been accidentally served to the reverend, who stood up in rage and yelled: “Oh ihr Pharisäer” He called them all hypocrites, according to the bible: Pharisee.
 This is the story how the “national drink” of the Frisian in the North Sea had been named.

-Here in Atlanta we enjoy beautiful summery days and it’s just not the right weather for hot beverages, so we simply switch: cold Pharisäer for warm days.
-I like to serve this as a dessert or afternoon treat, after Sunday supper sitting on the porch sipping ice cold Pharisäer.
+Here in Atlanta we enjoy beautiful summery days and it’s just not the right weather for hot beverages, so we simply switch to iced Pharisäer for warm days.
+I like to serve this as a dessert or afternoon treat, after Sunday supper sitting on the porch sipping iced Pharisäer.

 - 4 cl. / 2 ½ Tbsp. / 1.35 oz.
 Rum or bourbon whiskey